An Academic Program Made for Professional Nurses

 Students interested in consideration for this early review must fill out this form after they have successfully completed (B+/3.5 or better) NSC 180, NUR 300, NUR 307, NUR 369.
 You may not fill out this form if you have not completed these courses yet.
 Please speak with an advisor first before filling out the form.

 There are 3 deadlines to apply each year: July 31, November 1, and March 15.
 You will hear back from the graduate programs department about your early assurance application about a month after the next application date.
-Student will still need to fill out the traditional graduate programs application and turn everything in before the deadlines.
+Students will still need to fill out the traditional graduate programs application and turn everything in before the deadlines.

 Program options for potential Early Assurance Admission to UM-Flint’s graduate nursing program: